umar-farooq-khan/Finetuning-with-PEFT-Qlora-lora/README.md

-# Full report and properly written code will be uploaded after publication.
+# Full report will be uploaded after publication.

 Results: Getting 74% cosine similarity and good rouge scores.
 Original and Generated Report can be seen in the screenshot.